Study Abroad

 Program Overview

-While abroad students will also participate in outings such as visiting castles, natural scenic sites, and walking tours.
-These experiences will enhance students' understanding of national identify and cultural pride of the Irish people.
+Through site visits, lectures, and cultural immersion, participants develop a deeper understanding of Ireland’s strategies for delivering compassionate, person-centered care and addressing the unique needs of its communities.
+While abroad students also participate in outings such as visits to stunning landscapes, castles, natural scenic sites, and walking tours.
+These experiences strengthen students' understanding of national identity and cultural pride of the Irish people.

 Dates